 Here, the demand of a product can be defined as the quantity of a product that a consumer is eager to purchase, can afford at a given price, and is according to his/her preferences and taste.
 Whenever there is a change in any of those variables than the demand and supply of a product starts changing.

-Related Links: Elesticity of Demand
+Related Links: Elasticity of Demand

 Types of Demand

-- Market or Individual Demand- Here, the individual demand is defined as the demand for a products or services by an individual consumer.
-And the market demand can be defined as a demand of a product made by a bunch of consumers who buy that product.
+- Market or Individual Demand- Here, the individual demand is defined as the demand for products or services by an individual consumer.
+And the market demand can be defined as a demand for a product made by a bunch of consumers who buy that product.
 Therefore, the market demand is a collective demand of each individual’s demand.

 - Income Demand- The income demand means the eagerness of a person to buy a definite quantity at a given income level.